 Unfortunately the WiFi in town is horrible or non-existing, even at hotels and bars.
 Luckily the town has a 4G signal so I burned a lot of data.
 Nowadays I run around with a Teppy though, which lets me connect to the WiFi wherever I am for just a couple bucks a day!
 Interested which portable WiFi device makes my life way easier?
 Then check out TEP Wireless.

 Where to stay in El Nido

-    I stayed in Sea Cocoon, a new hotel and one of the most upscale ones in El Nido center.
+I stayed at Sea Cocoon, a fairly new hotel and one of the most upscale ones in El Nido center.
 It is only a 2-minute walk to beach and rooms are modern and spacious.
 The breakfast is great and there is a pool where you can chill out after a long day island hopping.
 Like everywhere the staff is super friendly, but the owner of the hotel will give you an extra homey feeling as he is always around asking if you are enjoy, honestly an amazing host.
 Check out their best rates at Agoda.

 How to get to El Nido

 There are several ways to get to El Nido but the most convenient nowadays is to take a direct flight to El Nido airport.
 Only Swift Air flies directly to the airport from Cebu and Manila.
 Mostly you will end up taking a bus from Puerto Princesa to El Nido which takes around 6 hours.
 You can also take a mini van from El Nido to Puerto Princesa.
 That is what I did a couple times as well and will cost you about $8 - $10 one way.

 I know getting to the Philippines can be a pain in the ass as it is way more expensive than other countries in South East Asia.
 But then you are in Manila and not even in Palawan.
 I found my cheap flight on Kiwi.com, a very handy flight matrix to get you the cheapest flight, including ALL airlines possible.